YugabyteDB-Samples/yb-workload-simulator/README.md

 ./mvnw spring-boot:run -Dspring-boot.run.profiles=dev
 ```
 This will create the jar file: <yb-simulation-base-demo-app>/target/yb-simulation-base-app.jar
+You can verify the name of the "jar" file by going to the target directory, use the name of that file where ever you see "yb-simulation-base-app.jar"

 Now you can go to http://localhost:8080 and you will see this